HIV/AIDS Medical Monitoring Project (MMP)

 Q: How can I be certain that patients' privacy will be maintained?

-A: The MDCH takes vast measures to ensure patient privacy and confidentiality is maintained.
+A: The MDHHS takes vast measures to ensure patient privacy and confidentiality is maintained.
 Patient, provider and facility names will not be transmitted to the CDC.
 Data is stored securely and project staff are trained in security and confidentiality.

 Q: As a provider, will my participation be in compliance with HIPAA?